medcomdk/dk-medcom-core/input/pagecontent/StructureDefinition-medcom-core-observation-intro.md

 * observations performed by a municipal acute care team

 #### Status
 The MedComCoreObservation resource require an indication of the observation status.
-To indicate the observation status a code from ValueSet from HL7 should be used.
-When the result of the observation is final then the status code shoul also be "Final" . <a href="http://hl7.org/fhir/ValueSet/observation-status"> Click here se the status codes.</a>
+To indicate the observation status a code from ValueSet defined by MedCom shall be used. <a href="http://medcomfhir.dk/ig/terminology/ValueSet-medcom-core-observation-status.html"> Click here se the status codes.</a>

 #### Codes